History of the Washington Commanders: Integration controversy

 On March 24, 1961, Secretary of the Interior Stewart Udall warned Marshall to hire black players or face federal retribution.
 For the first time in history, the federal government had attempted to desegregate a professional sports team.
-Finally, under threat of civil rights legal action by the Kennedy administration, which would have prevented a segregated team from playing at the new District of Columbia Stadium, as it was owned by the U.S. Department of the Interior and thus federal government property, the Redskins became the final pro football franchise to integrate, in 1962, in their second season in the stadium.
+Finally, under threat of civil rights legal action by the Kennedy administration, which would have prevented a segregated team from playing at the new District of Columbia stadium, as it was owned by the U.S. Department of the Interior and thus federal government property, the Redskins became the final pro football franchise to integrate, in 1962, in their second season in the stadium.
 First, the team drafted Ernie Davis, the first black player to win the Heisman Trophy.
 Two days before, the Buffalo Bills of the American Football League had also drafted Davis and there was some doubt as to whether Marshall would offer enough money to sign him.
 For their second pick in the draft, the Redskins chose another black halfback, Joe Hernandez from Arizona.
 They also took black fullback Ron Hatcher in the eighth round, a player from Michigan State who became the first black football player to sign a contract with the Redskins.

 In 1961, the Redskins drafted their first African-American player and first black Heisman Trophy winner, RB Ernie Davis.
-However, in mid-December, Marshall (who once was infamously described by Povich as the man who kept the Redskins team colors "burgundy, gold, and Caucasian") announced that on the day of the NFL draft he had clandestinely traded the rights to Davis to the Cleveland Browns, who wanted Davis to join the league's leading rusher, Jim Brown, in their backfield.
+However, in mid-December, Marshall (who once was infamously described by Povich as the man who kept the Redskins team colors "burgundy, gold, and Caucasian") announced that on the day of the NFL draft he had clandestinely traded the rights to Davis (who refused to play for Marshall) to the Cleveland Browns, who wanted Davis to join the league's leading rusher, Jim Brown, in their backfield.
 Davis was traded to the Browns for running back Bobby Mitchell (who became a wide receiver in Washington) and 1962 first-round draft choice Leroy Jackson.
 The move was made under unfortunate circumstances – as it turned out that Davis had leukemia, and died without ever playing a down in professional football.

-1962–1970: Ownership transition and continued struggles

 Although Bobby Mitchell was only welcomed to the team grudgingly, he was nonetheless joined by black stars like receiver Charley Taylor, running back Larry Brown (who had a hearing aid installed in his helmet due to near-total deafness in his right ear), defensive back Brig Owens, and guard John Nisby from the Pittsburgh Steelers.
 The Redskins ended the 1962 season with their best record in five years: 5–7–2.
 Mitchell led the league with eleven touchdowns, caught 72 passes and was selected to the Pro Bowl.
 He was eventually elected to the Pro Football Hall of Fame and became assistant general manager of the Redskins.
 Nisby had three successful seasons with the team and then was released.
 1963 saw the Redskins fall to 3–11, with Norm Snead throwing 27 interceptions, then 1964 and 1965 saw two consecutive 6–8 seasons after which Bill McPeak was fired.